 We have made great progress in early education in Minnesota.
 However, many children still do not have access to high-quality care.
 Children who enter kindergarten unprepared are less likely to achieve third grade reading standards, less likely to graduate high school, and less likely to ever attend college.
 They are more likely to drop out of school and more likely to be arrested for a violent crime.

-Think Small works with coalitions in our efforts to improve access to high-quality early learning opportunities.
+Think Small works with local coalitions in our efforts to improve access to high-quality early learning opportunities.
 Some of these partners include:

 When all Minnesota kids have the best possible start, we’re all better off.